aws/aws-pdk/packages/open-api-gateway/README.md

         |_ .parsed-spec.json - A json spec generated from your spec.yaml.
     |_ api/
         |_ api.ts - A CDK construct which defines the API Gateway resources to deploy your API.
-        |           This wraps the OpenApiGatewayLambdaApi construct and provides typed interfaces for integrations specific
+        |           This wraps the OpenApiGatewayRestApi construct and provides typed interfaces for integrations specific
         |           to your API.
 You shouldn't need to modify this, instead just extend it as in sample-api.ts.
         |_ sample-api.ts - Example usage of the construct defined in api.ts.
         |_ sample-api.say-hello.ts - An example lambda handler for the operation defined in spec.yaml, making use of the